cosminadrianpopescu/vim-sql-workbench/README.md

 the last identifier to the end of the file.
 You can change the delimiter using the `SWSqlDelimiter` command.

+If you follow the command by a `!`, then the alternate delimiter is used.
+You can set the alternate delimiter in the connection properties.

+*NOTE*: if the file that you are in is delimiter by a normal delimiter (`;`) and you want to execute the command with the alternate delimiter, you have to have the alternate delimiter before and after the current query, otherwise, all the other queries will be sent to the `DBMS`.
+If you only want to execute one query with the alternate delimiter and all the queries in your file are using the standard semmicolumn delimiter, better select the query and execute `SWSqlExecuteSelected!`

 ## SWSqlExecuteSelected

 In an sql buffer, executes the current selected statement.
 The command works in visual mode.
 Be careful to delete the range before typing the command.

+If you follow the command by a `!`, then the alternate delimiter is used.
+You can set the alternate delimiter in the connection properties.

 ## SWSqlExecuteAll